derekmerck/docker-conda-xarch/README.md

 Rhode Island Hospital and Brown University
 Providence, RI

-Build multi-arch Conda and Keras-TF Python Docker images for embedded systems.
+Build multi-arch Conda and Keras/TensofFlow Python Docker images for embedded systems.

 Conda on Arm
 -------------

-The official arm32 [MiniConda][] is Python 2 from 2015.
+The official `arm32v7` [MiniConda][] is Python 2 from 2015.
 These images use [BerryConda][] compiled by jjhelmus.
 He also explains how to build a JetsonConda in the [Conda/Constructor][] repo.*

 > \*Need tdd `libconda` to the package manifest.